redswallow/open-source-from-big-companies/README.md

 ##Adobe
 [Brackets](https://github.com/adobe/brackets) - Brackets is a modern open-source code editor for HTML, CSS and JavaScript that's built in HTML, CSS and JavaScript

+##Yahoo
+[Pure](https://github.com/yahoo/pure) - A set of small, responsive CSS modules that you can use in every web project